French war planning 1920–1940: Ardennes

-The Ardennes was considered to be easily defended and in 1927, the Guillaumat Commission concluded that the few narrow serpentine roads, through wooded hills could be blocked easily with felled trees, minefields and roadblocks.
+The Ardennes was considered to be easily defended and in 1927, the Guillaumat Commission concluded that the few, narrow serpentine roads through wooded hills, could be blocked easily with felled trees, minefields and roadblocks.
 The swift advance of a large force, particularly a road-bound one, through natural and artificial obstacles, could be easily made slow and arduous.
 Once an invader managed to get through the Ardennes, the depth and width of the river Meuse made it a considerable obstacle.
 The resources and equipment needed to use the Ardennes route would take so long that the French army expected to have ample time to reinforce the area.
-During the 1930s, the possibility of an attack through the Ardennes was re-considered and in 1934, Pétain called the area "not dangerous" and in 1936, Gamelin and the Belgian chief of staff General Cumont, the Ardennes were not vulnerable if the French held the Arlon shoulder and the Belgians the opposite one at Liège.
+During the 1930s, the possibility of an attack through the Ardennes was re-considered and in 1934, Pétain called the area "not dangerous" and in 1936, Gamelin and the Belgian chief of staff General Charles Cumont, the Ardennes were not vulnerable if the French held the Arlon shoulder and the Belgians the opposite one at Liège.
 Compared to the terrain and resources behind the north-eastern border and the lack of defensible ground on the northern frontier, the connecting ground of the Ardennes was less vulnerable to attack.